Molecular gastronomy adds flair to your food at home using modern molecular cooking techniques. It turns traditional cooking on its head.

 iSi Whippers (aka siphon)

-Adding a hit of exciting smoky flavor to your dish is highly recommended.
-You can choose from a wide selection of wood to smoke, all producing different flavors and aromas.
+Smoking your food provides an added depth of flavor to a dish.
+Choose from a wide selection of wood to smoke, all producing different flavors and aromas.

-Create tiny, precision perfect liquid balls using a syringe.
+Create tiny, perfect liquid balls using a syringe.

 Ice cube tray

-The humble ice cube tray can create stunning ice cubes with flowers, herbs and other ingredients inside.
-Superb for cocktail mastery.
+An ice cube tray can create stunning ice cubes with flowers, herbs, and other ingredients inside.
+They are indispensable for cocktail making.

 Helpful, but not essential, during spherification.
-They make easy work of collecting caviar out of a bowl of liquid without too much mess or headache.
+They make easy work of collecting caviar from a bowl of liquid.

 Hot infusion siphon

 The hot infusion siphon is theatrical.
-Its original use was intended to make coffee, which you still can!
-But why not create tempting hot cocktails infused with gooseberry or an exotic broth to surround a scallop entree?
+Its original use was intended to make coffee, but it can also be used to create hot cocktails infused with other flavors.

-A gastrovac cooks food in a low pressure, oxygen-free environment thanks to a vacuum.
-This allows you to maintain the texture and color of the food.
+A gastrovac cooks food in a low-pressure, oxygen-free environment thanks to a vacuum.
+This allows a chef to maintain the texture and color of the food.
 It also absorbs the liquid around it creating a myriad of flavor options.

-Calcium lactate, agar-agar, and sodium alginate are three excellent options to start your collection.
-Within no time you’ll be entering the world of spherification, hot gels, foam and more.
+Calcium lactate, agar-agar, and sodium alginate are three excellent options to start with.
+They’re used in spherification and to make hot gels, foam, and more.

 Other tools to consider

-Another non-essential tool but then can make plating up an easier, more precise job.
+Food Tweezers: Another non-essential tool, but they can make plating up an easier, more precise job.

-Seal foods like salmon and sous vide them for a moist, tender protein.
+Vacuum packing machine: Seal foods like salmon or beef and sous vide them for a moist, tender protein.

 Learn these skills to open up a whole new world of cooking that’s full of flair and good taste.